ayushmodi12/transport-management-system/README.md

 ### Access the Webpage
 Access the website by typing `http://tms.iitgn.ac.in:5000/` on the browser.
+## For Non windows users
+Access the website by typing `http://127.0.0.1:5000/` on the browser.

 ## Screenshots of successful execution of the dynamic operations
 ### INSERT Operation: